kvnamipara/Sparks/README.md

 ## Univ_accepatance

-This model predict whether student is accepted or not according to marks he/she obtained in exam1 and exam2.
+This model predicts whether a student is accepted or not according to marks he/she obtained in exam1 and exam2.
 ### Techniques used
 - Logistic Regression
 - Use of fminunc of octave